You’re required to use a pair of headphones when you teach online.

 - No microphone.

 So there you have it.
 These are some of the best headsets for online class.
-If you’re in need of a pair of headphones for online teaching I would suggest getting a cheap pair with a microphone if you already own a pair of headphones you really like.
-Most online teachers choose the MPow PC headsets.
+If you’re in need of a pair of headphones for online teaching I would suggest getting a decent pair with a microphone if you already own a pair of headphones you really like.
+Most online teachers choose the MPow PC headsets as they are the right balance of price, size and performance.